krenalis/krenalis/doc/src/developers/connectors/file.md

 type RecordWriter interface {

 	// Columns sets the columns of the records as properties.
-	// Columns must be called before Record, RecordMap, and RecordString.
+	// Columns must be called before Record, RecordSlice, and RecordStrings.
 	Columns(columns []types.Property) error

-	// Record writes a record represented as a slice of any.
+	// Record writes a record represented as a string to any map.
-	Record(record []any) error
+	Record(record map[string]any) error

-	// RecordMap writes a record represented as a string to any map.
+	// RecordSlice writes a record represented as a slice of any.
-	RecordMap(record map[string]any) error
+	RecordSlice(record []any) error

-	// RecordString writes a record represented as a string slice.
+	// RecordStrings writes a record represented as a string slice.
-	RecordString(record []string) error
+	RecordStrings(record []string) error
 }
 ```

 The `Read` method must first call the `Columns` method of `RecordWriter`, passing the columns present in the file as arguments.
-Then, it calls one of the methods `Record`, `RecordMap`, or `RecordString`, based on which one is most convenient, for each record in the file.
+Then, it calls one of the methods `Record`, `RecordSlice`, or `RecordStrings`, based on which one is most convenient, for each record in the file.

 For `Record` and `RecordString`, values must align with the columns' positions returned by `Columns`.
 Alternatively, using `RecordMap`, if a user may lack a value for a property, ensure the property is marked as `Required: false` in the schema; it may then be omitted from the map passed to `RecordMap`.
 This behavior is distinct from a property having a value of `nil`.